 Active reconnaissance can be used to confirm the security measures put in place by an attacker, but at the same time, it can alert the victim if not well executed.
 The process may raise suspicion or increase the attacker’s chance of being caught before they execute the full attack.

 Scanning is a key step to intelligently examine after as you collect information about the network infrastructure.
 The process has the following objectives;

-- Network scanning – is executed to gain a better understanding of the IP address and other related information about the computer network system.
+- Network scanning is executed to understand better the IP address and other related information about the computer network system.

 - Port Scanning – to identify any closed or open ports and services